fernando-mc/serverless-finch/README.md

   client:
     bucketName: unique-s3-bucketname-for-your-website-files
     distributionFolder: client/dist # (Optional) The location of your website.
 This defaults to client/dist
+    indexDocument: index.html # (Optional) The name of your index document inside your distributionFolder.
+Defaults to index.html
+    errorDocument: error.html # (Optional) The name of your error document inside your distributionFolder.
+Defaults to error.html
 ```

 * **Warning:** The plugin will overwrite any data you have in the bucket name you set above if it already exists.